 When I worked in an agency, my entire team had dashboards for each of their clients.
 Each team member received a copy of this, every week.
 So did I, as their supervisor.
 At the same time, I didn’t send this dashboard to my boss or to the clients- it would only be confusing.

 I’ve created a couple different SEO dashboards, over the years.
 Here’s the latest version.

 To use this, click on the link and import this into every particular Google Analytics view to which you want to see this dashboard.
-From here, you’re going to have to change a couple things, to make it work for your site.

 This is an SEO dashboard.
 If I was doing another type of marketing campaign, I’d have designed this in a different way.
 In this case I don’t just want to know how my campaign is going but if anything is going wrong.